-9. Information accompanying domestic wire transfers should also include originator information as indicated for cross-border wire transfers, unless this information can be made available to the beneficiary financial institution and appropriate authorities by other means.
-In this latter case, the ordering financial institution need only include the account number or a unique
+- 11. Information accompanying domestic payments or value transfers should include originator information as indicated in paragraph 9 for cross-border payments or value transfers (or in paragraph 10 above for payments and value transfers below the threshold), unless this information can be made available to the beneficiary financial institution and appropriate authorities by other means.
+In this latter case, the ordering financial institution need only include the account number or a unique transaction reference number, provided that this number or identifier will permit the transaction to be traced back to the originator or the beneficiary. - 12.
+The information should be made available by the ordering financial institution within three business days of receiving the request either from the beneficiary or intermediary financial